I'm currently working to finish my forthcoming book on budget justice.

-Inequalities & Participatory Governance
+Inequalities & Collective Governance

 Drawing upon case studies (most significantly New York City, where I serve on the city-wide participatory budgeting steering committee), I examine the political configurations in which these new participatory democratic spaces are embedded, and work to articulate the conditions that might lead to more meaningful outcomes.
 Who participates?
 Who benefits?
 I especially examine whether and how democratic experiments can enable newly enfranchised constituents to problematize larger logics of neoliberal governance, budgeting, and a racial capitalist administrative state.